Michael-zip/Phasmophobia-Ghost-Guide/README.md

 - **Sanity**: No specific rules.

 ### Strengths and Weaknesses
 - **Strengths**: Larger radius to disrupt equipment.
-Requires handheld, active electronics to be affected.
+Requires active electronics to be affected which means handheld or mounted equiptment.
 - **Weaknesses**: Similar to Myling, but can be distinguished by its speed near electrical items.

 ## Obake 👻